poeml/mirrorbrain/trunk/docs/installation/mod_asn.rst

   not get any other traffic.
 The mirrors will be happy to know about this possibility.

-If you don't need mirror selection based on network prefix or autonomous system, you don't need to install mod_asn.

 To install mod_asn, refer to the `its documentation`__.

 __ /mod_asn/docs/